Zak Mills: Port Vale

 On 16 July 2020, he signed a one-year contract with Port Vale.
 Assistant manager Dave Kevan said that he was brought in to provide competition for James Gibbons.
 Manager John Askey had reportedly tried to sign him the previous year, but lost out to Oldham.
 He scored on his debut for the club, a volleyed goal in an 2–1 win at Scunthorpe United in an EFL Cup game on 5 September.
-However he was ruled out of action for four weeks after picking up a grade two tear in his hamstring in a 0–0 draw with Harrogate Town on 26 September; the game had seen Mills help the "Valiants" to keep their third consecutive clean sheet in the league.
+However, he was ruled out of action for four weeks after picking up a grade two tear in his hamstring in a 0–0 draw with Harrogate Town on 26 September; the game had seen Mills help the "Valiants" to keep their third consecutive clean sheet in the league.
 He then had to isolate after testing positive for COVID-19, leaving him unable to play again until the start of December.
-On 31 March, he was deregistered from the squad in order to make space for Harry McKirdy, after Mills picked up an injury which would keep him out of action for the rest of the 2020–21 season.
+On 31 March, he was deregistered from the squad to make space for Harry McKirdy, after Mills picked up an injury which would keep him out of action for the rest of the 2020–21 season.
 On 10 May 2021 it was announced that he would leave Port Vale when his contract expired at the end of the season.